utkbansal/my-zsh-config/README.md

 ### Update iTerm Prefrences

 #### Install the Inconsolata for Powerline on your Mac
-1. The file is under `/fonts/Inconsolata for Powerline.otf`
+1. The file is under `/fonts/JetBrainsMonoNerdFont-Regular.ttf`
-1. iTerm > Preferences > Profile > Text > Change Font and select `Inconsolata for Powerline`
+2. iTerm > Preferences > Profile > Text > Change Font and select `JetBrainsMono Nerd Font`

 #### Install the Color Theme
 1. Double click the `zsh.itermcolors`
-1. Select the Color Scheme iTerm > Preferences > Profile > Colors > Color Presets --> Select `zsh`
+2. Select the Color Scheme iTerm > Preferences > Profile > Colors > Color Presets --> Select `zsh`

 ... and you are done! :)